-Students who have not yet graduated from the College and wish to apply for readmission must complete a Readmission Application available from the Alfred State Admissions Office or from the Alfred State Web site (www.alfredstate.edu).
-The completed application, along with official transcripts from any colleges attended since enrollment at Alfred State, must be forwarded to the Admissions Office.
-Applicants who are or will be graduates of the College and wish to apply to return must complete the SUNY Application and process it through the SUNY Application Processing Center for a new program of study.
+Students who have not yet graduated from the college and wish to apply for readmission must complete a Readmission Application available from the Alfred State website (www.alfredstate.edu).
+The completed application, as well as official transcripts from any colleges attended since enrollment at Alfred State, must be submitted to the Admissions Office.
+Applicants who are or will be graduates of the college and wish to apply to return for a non-sequential major must complete the SUNY Application and process it through the SUNY Application Processing Center for a new program of study.
 The new program must be significantly different from the program from which the student graduated.
-(Please contact the Admissions Office for further information on this requirement.)
+Please contact the Admissions Office for further information on this requirement.